improve-ai/tracker-trainer/README.md

 ```

-Either configure a CDN in front of this *track endpoint* URL, or use it directly in the client SDKs to track decisions and rewards.
+The *track endpoint* URL may be used directly by the client SDKs to track decisions and rewards.
+Alternately, a CDN may be configured in front of the *track endpoint* URL for greater administrative control.

-The deployment will also create a *models* S3 bucket in the form of *improveai-acme-demo-prod-models* where the continuously trained
+The deployment will also create a *models* S3 bucket in the form of *improveai-acme-demo-prod-models*.
+After each round of training, updated models are automatically uploaded to the *models* bucket.
-models will automatically be uploaded.

-Either configure a CDN in front of the models S3 bucket, or make the 'models' directory public to serve models directly from S3.
+The *models* bucket is private by default.
+Either configure a CDN in front of the models S3 bucket, or make the '/models' directory public to serve models directly from S3.

 ## Integrate a Client SDK